raghavpatnecha/Word2Web/README.md

 2) The `window.event` will get last event reponse for which the JS function will appned the Output HTML to the `localhost:5000`.
 3) Valid OpenCV keywords are:
 `BANNER`, `TEXT`,`ABOUT`, `MENU`,`CONTACT`,`MAP`,`IMG`,`FOOTER`,`TEAM`
-4) Few Exceptions
+4) Few Exceptions:

          4.1)The `IMG` tag will appear only if the `ABOUT` html tag is present in the output html.

          4.2)The `MAP` tag will appear only if the `CONTACT` html tag is present in the output html.

          4.3) The Response should have a valid output tag present in the template to be added to the html.